top of page

 Some argue that eliminating federal oversight is tantamount to abandoning citizens.
 But remanding authority to states is not the same as removing protections.
 Law, law enforcement, and funding are distinct.
 Just because Washington steps back does not mean laws disappear or state systems cannot step forward.

 The 10th Amendment to the Constitution—reserving powers not delegated to the federal government to the states or the people—supports this shift toward decentralization.
 Many state governments already have legal frameworks, bureaucracies, and community-based knowledge better suited to enforce education policy.
-Moreover, laws do not disappear with agencies.
+Moreover, laws do not disappear with federal agencies.
 They can still be enforced through litigation, local regulation, and public pressure.
 In fact, lawsuits are a vital enforcement tool in a decentralized democracy.

 A Personal Example: Voting With Our Feet